Luming-L/Project/PeakRecall.md

 We will generate a new BedGraph file to store the lambda.

 # Step 6: Compare ChIP/ATAC signal and local lambda to get the scores in pvalue or qvalue
 The ChIP-seq/ATAC-seq signal at each genomic location stored in BedGraph will be tested against the local lambda with Poisson distribution.
-The score in the output file is -log10(p-value)s or -log10(q-value)s (according to the option `-m`) for each location.
+The score in the output file is -log10(p-value) or -log10(q-value) (according `-m`) for each location.
 |chr|start|end|score|
 |--|--|--|--|
 |chr7|0|9999|0.10360|